midnightntwrk/midnight-architecture/proposals/0009-forks.md

     - fold left or right the list in ascending/descening version order
     - find first, last, or all protocols matching a predicate
     - iterate over the list in ascending/descending version order
-- each component can hava facade implemented, which holds the list, and delegate operation using mentioned combinators, specifically
+- each component can hava a facade implemented, which holds the list, and delegate operation using mentioned combinators, specifically
     - Ledger:
         - validating a transaction
             - get current protocol version